• Skip to primary navigation

 Black Bean Mango Salad Vegan Gluten-Free Plant-Based

-Even though this is for a single serving I prefer to build two (or three or four) at a time to eat later in the week.
+Even though this is for a single serving, I prefer to build two (or three or four) at a time to eat later in the week.
 The only real difference is you’ll want to store the diced mango separately because it can get a little slimy.

-Let me take just a moment to mention that the measurements below can be adapted to your taste.
+The measurements below can be adapted to your taste.
 I actually added a little more of everything for the salad I ate at home.
 This size was perfect for work.
 I don’t know about you but it takes me a long time to eat BIG salads.
 My lunch salads need to be a little average size.

 Black Bean Mango Salad Vegan Gluten-Free